Programmer-source/RescMe-Bilan-INFOMATRIX/README.md

 numpy
 opencv-python

 NOTE - mobile port is still in development.
-However, it still works!
+However, it already works!